weaviate/weaviate-io/developers/weaviate/_parking-lot-old-how-tos/manage-data/multi-tenancy.md

 ### Add tenant(s)

 To add tenants to a class, you must provide the tenant names to the Weaviate class.
-From `1.21` onwards, you can also optionally specify whether the tenant is to be active (`HOT`, default), or inactive (`COLD`).
+From `1.21` onwards, you can specify if the tenant is active (`HOT`, default), or inactive (`COLD`).

 import TenantNameFormat from '/_includes/tenant-names.mdx';